Editor’s note: This article was updated on 1/22/2021

 Animated SVGs are great for icons that indicate micro-interactions and state changes.
 They also are helpful when guiding a user to the next action, such as in an onboarding tour.
 Common use cases include loading, uploading, menu toggling, and playing/pausing a video.

 Illustrations are another common use case.
 They can be included in a product as a blank state, demonstrating what to do in order to generate data on a dashboard.
 Animated emojis and stickers are other popular use cases.
 There are also animated spot illustrations which brighten up landing pages, bringing dimensionality and fun while building a brand.

-How to prepare SVGs
+How to prepare SVGs for animation

 Now, let’s get into the nitty-gritty.
 The first thing you’ll want to do is prepare an SVG.
 It may feel annoying to start cleaning when you’re ready to get messy and turn into a mad scientist animator, but it’ll be easier to start out with simplified SVG code.

 When an SVG is created, it has extra code that is often unnecessary.
 So, it’s important to optimize it.
 I like to use SVGO which reduces the file size and saves the paths with unique IDs (this is important for preventing issues with several SVGs on the same page).
 It’s a Node.js tool and there are several ways to use it, including a Sketch plugin: SVGO Compressor.